Public Safety

 Personal Safety

-• Use the campus safety escort service, or make sure to walk with a friend at night
+- Use the campus safety escort service or walk with a friend, especially at night.
+Avoid jogging or bicycling alone.

-• Always take the most well-lit route, not necessarily the quickest
+- Always take the most well-lit route, not necessarily the quickest, and walk in well-traveled areas.
+Vary your routes and schedule to increase safety.

-• Walk with confidence and be aware of your surroundings.
-If you suspect you are being followed, run in a different direction, go to the other side of the street, yell for help, or head quickly for a lighted area or a group of people.
+- Walk with confidence and stay alert.
+If you suspect you're being followed, trust your instincts.
+Run in a different direction, move to the other side of the street, yell for help, or head to a lighted area or a group of people.

 Alcohol